RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 **Another note for Mac users**: Eclipse somehow hasn't preconfigured the keyboard shortcut for _Content Assist_.
 To activate it, go to the following menu bar settings: _Eclipse_ > _Settings / Preferences_.
 Search for _Keys_ in the menu pop-up and select the corresponding menu.
 Here, provide _Shift_ + _Space_ as _Binding_ for the entry _Content Assist_ and save:
 ![alt](files/Mac_ContentAssist.png)

-### 3. Add the ABAP Instance as ABAP Cloud Project to Eclipse
+### 3. Add the development system as ABAP Cloud Project to Eclipse
 #### Connecting Eclipse with BTP
 [^ Top of page](#)
-We're using an ABAP System hosted by SAP in "the Cloud", i.e. SAP Business Technology Platform (specifically "SAP BTP, ABAP environment" [ABAP IN SAP CLOUD PLATFORM 2402 (HFC 4)].
+>We're using a development system hosted by SAP in "the Cloud", i.e. SAP Business Technology Platform (SAP BTP, ABAP environment).
+>The system version is _ABAP IN SAP CLOUD PLATFORM 2402 (HFC 4)_, the newest version of S/4HANA from February 2024.

->**Note** Our ABAP Cloud System _UNP_ is configured to be only **available weekdays from 8 to 18 o'clock**.
+>**Note** Our ABAP system _UNP_ is configured to be only **available weekdays from 8 to 18 o'clock**.
+>**Additionally, it will be online on Sunday, March 10th from 8 to 18 as well.**

-Now we will add this ABAP instance as ABAP Cloud Project in Eclipse.
+Now we will add this system as ABAP Cloud Project in Eclipse.
 If you have already opened the ABAP perspective before you are already good to go: Click on *Create an ABAP cloud project* in the *Project Explorer* on the left.

 Here you have to select the option using a *Service Key* and continue with *Next >*.
 On the next screen, paste the JSON code which you can copy from [this service key file](files/abap_environment_service_key.json).
 Click *Next >* and then *Open Logon Page in Browser*.
 Here you have to select `msgsystems-sci.accounts.ondemand.com` and provide your mail and passwort you chose in the first step.
 Back in Eclipse use *EN* as logon language when asked and click *Finish*.